DearestDreamWish/Reading-list/README.md

 + 24 deadly sins of software security

 # Books on wishlist
-Roman Zaikin books:
-1. Cyber and Hacking in the Worlds of Blockchain and Crypto book.
+1. Cyber and Hacking in the Worlds of Blockchain and Crypto book, Roman Zaikin
-2. Cyber web
+2. Cyber web, Roman Zaikin
-3. Cyber network
+3. Cyber network, Roman Zaikin

 4. The Art of Exploit Development: A Practical Guide to Writing Custom Exploits for Red Teamers.
 Book